PhD Candidate, Cornell University

 The 17th ACM Conference on Economics and Computation (EC 2016)

-I love teaching, and I have served as a teaching assistant for a some of the most fun classes at Berkeley.
+I love teaching, and as an undergraduate I served as a teaching assistant for a some of the most fun classes at UC Berkeley.

 © 2016 Manish Raghavan.
 All rights reserved | Design by W3layouts